inaka/elvis_core/doc_rules/elvis_style/no_match_in_condition.md

 end
 ```

+## Prefer

-Do the matching in the clause heads (i.e., outside of the `case` condition):
+Prefer pattern-matching in the clause heads:

 ```erlang
 case do:something() of